 The Shallows: What the Internet is Doing to Our Brains

-Nicholas Carr, a widely regarded journalist and author, experienced a rude awakening when he realized that he could no longer drum up the concentration required to read a book.
-He soon discovered that many of his friends and colleagues reported being similarly unable to calm their minds and read at length anymore, preferring the rapid pace of the Internet to the quiet solitude of the book.
+Nicholas Carr realized he could no longer read books.
+His mind wouldn't settle; it kept craving the pace of the Internet.
+Then he discovered his friends had the same problem.
+What was happening to their brains?
 In The Shallows: What the Internet is Doing to Our Brains, Carr synthesizes the history of intellectual technology with today's burgeoning understanding of brain plasticity, in an attempt to allay his fear that "the tumultuous advance of [the Internet] could...drown out the refined perceptions, thoughts, and emotions that arise only through contemplation and reflection" (222).